 - Food Waste/WRAP

-- Health and Safety – the Federation leads the baking industry in the promotion of high standards of health and safety.
-Our Health and Safety Committee is continually developing a wide range of safety guidance notes on equipment, processes and management to make sure the working environment is safe for all of our Members’ employees.
+- The Federation is positioned to work as a collective across its membership to facilitate discussions and activities that would otherwise be prohibited: Health and Safety – the Federation leads the baking industry in the promotion of high standards of health and safety.
+Our Health and Safety Committee is developing a wide range of safety guidance notes on equipment, processes and management to make sure the working environment is safe for all of our members’ employees.

-- Statistics – the aggregation of detailed market data provided by our members gives them a source of information unobtainable by commercial data providers.
+- Statistics – the aggregation of data provided by our members gives them a source of information unobtainable by commercial data providers.

-An often overlooked but very important function provide a trade associations is the ability to provide a neutral environment for industry representatives to discuss non-competitive issues affecting the industry.
+An often overlooked but very important function provided by a trade association is the ability to provide a neutral environment for industry representatives to discuss non-competitive issues affecting the industry.